Tushar95/Springboot-handsOn-soul/README.md

 ---

 👉 This project is meant as a **launchpad** for experimenting with enterprise-ready Spring Boot features without polluting the base project.

----

-Would you like me to also **generate the starter Gradle Kotlin DSL build files + Java 21 Spring Boot skeleton code** so you can push it to GitHub directly as your soul project?